 The original Blue Yeti cable (Mini USB to USB A) and the Facecam cable (1,8 meter USB C to USB A) are too short.
 Searching for a spiral cable vendor…

 Warning about USB Hubs

 The Blue Yeti and the Facecam do no like Hubs.
 For PCs, I recommend a PCIe card with 4 or more USB ports.

-The Elgato GreenScreen MT is coming in a few days:
+The Elgato GreenScreen MT arrived a few days ago:

 Ordered today the Elgato Ring Light for better illumination of the green screen.
 Will also update this article after my experiments are complete.

 If you get the impression this gets a little bit insane, but you will see, once you started you are hooked to improve your setup :-)

 This article is updated during my learning process and got a little bit chaotic, so hopefully, it is still useful for you :-)